samuelcolvin/pytest-pretty/README.md

 ## Usage with GitHub Actions

-If you're using pytest-pretty (or inded, just pytest) with GitHub Actions, it's worth adding the following to the top of your workflow `.yml` file:
+If you're using pytest-pretty (or indeed, just pytest) with GitHub Actions, it's worth adding the following to the top of your workflow `.yml` file:

 ```yaml
 env: